marxin/texi2rst-generated/sphinx/gcc/adapteva-epiphany-options.rst

   Code generation tweaks that disable, respectively, splitting of 32-bit loads, generation of post-increment addresses, and generation of post-modify addresses.
-The defaults are msplit-lohi , :option:`-mpost-inc` , and :option:`-mpost-modify`.
+The defaults are msplit-lohi, :option:`-mpost-inc`, and :option:`-mpost-modify`.

 .. option:: -mnovect-double, -mno-vect-double, -mvect-double

   Change the preferred SIMD mode to SImode.
-The default is :option:`-mvect-double` , which uses DImode as preferred SIMD mode.
+The default is :option:`-mvect-double`, which uses DImode as preferred SIMD mode.

 .. option:: -max-vect-align=num